“Mr. Verres! What’s wrong?”

 Leaf rolls her eyes.
 “Well that’s just an argument out of self-interest, and I don’t need help on that front.
 If I start to think that I’m really only doing it for myself, I might just publish the story to prove that idea wrong.
 I don’t want to do it for that reason either, so I need to take it out of the equation.”

 “Then what’s left?”
 Red asks.
 “If you only really care about what the outcome of the story would be, like you said, none of the arguments against publishing have changed.
 Just your trust in Giovanni.”

 “Which I’m saying shouldn’t impact your view of his motives,” Blue says.
 “Not on its own, anyway.
 Not unless you fully understand what’s at stake and what his options were.”

 “Do you think he’ll mind you telling us, and asking Professor Oak?”
 Red asks.

 “He said not to publish, he didn’t say not to talk about it.
 I never would have agreed to that, which he’d know if he was digging around in my head.”
-Leaf stabs at her salad and munches it, scowling.
+Leaf spears a cucumber slice and munches it, scowling.
 “Okay, let’s talk to the Professor.”

 “To be honest, I wouldn’t be surprised if he already knows,” Blue says.
 “But don’t worry, if he thinks it should be out there I’m pretty sure he won’t break the story ahead of you.”